-Subsequent tours may see you being employed in a wide variety of areas, including:
+Subsequent tours of duty may see you being employed in a wide variety of areas, including:

-You may also be selected for advancement to management roles, responsible for leading fellow officers and airmen.
-Throughout your career, you should expect operational deployments (generally of up to 6 months) to a range of locations worldwide, together with ad-hoc shorter detachments such as to Cyprus, Lithuania, Gibraltar, Canada, Spain, the United Arab Emirates, Malaysia and many more.
-We also have a variety of exclusive exchange opportunities which include instructing the US Marine Corps in Arizona; the US Air Force Space Command in Colorado and the Royal Norwegian Air Force.
+You may also be selected for advancement to higher management roles, responsible for leading large teams of fellow officers and airmen.
+Throughout your career, you should expect operational deployments (generally of up but not limited to 6 months duration) to a range of locations worldwide, together with ad-hoc shorter detachments to such locations as Cyprus, Lithuania, Gibraltar, Canada, Spain, the United Arab Emirates, Malaysia and the US.
+The RAF also has a variety of exchange opportunities which include instructing the US Marine Corps in Arizona; the US Air Force Space Command in Colorado and the Royal Norwegian Air Force.

 You will need a minimum of 5 GCSEs at Grade C (Grade 4 to 5 with effect from Aug 17) or above, including English Language and Mathematics (or acceptable equivalents).